Pure-the-Language/.github/profile/README.md

-Pure is a C# based scripting language.📺
+Pure is a C# based scripting environment.📺